 It is a Sunday evening and you are picking up a packet of kale from the organic food section at your local supermarket.
-You promptly flip it around to check the details on the packet — the date, where it comes from, decipher its shelf life and drop the packet into your cart silently resolving to yourself that you will actually make the salad this time.
+You promptly flip it around to check the details on the packet — the date, where it comes from, decipher its shelf life, and drop the packet into your cart silently resolving to yourself that you will actually make the salad this time.
 Hope.
 It is what the universe runs on.

 Convenience is an unintelligent word, honestly.
 Its parameters change quite often.
-Till a few years back, convenience was the local kirana or the store right around the block selling bread, eggs and sugar.
+Till a few years back, convenience was the local kirana or the store right around the block selling bread, eggs, and sugar.
 Today it extends to easy access to organically grown exotic vegetables, delivered right to your doorstep.
 What changed?

-Agriculture in India is still unorganized to a large extent, characterised by fragmented landholdings, excessive reliance on erratic monsoons, inadequate credit and financial cover for farmers, and poor infrastructural facilities.
+Agriculture in India is still unorganized to a large extent, characterized by fragmented landholdings, excessive reliance on erratic monsoons, inadequate credit and financial cover for farmers, and poor infrastructural facilities.
 A lot of this appears to be changing in recent times with the help of technology in agriculture.
-In the last couple of years, we have witnessed an increased technology interest in agriculture with multiple startups and companies offering a range of solutions tailored towards solving different challenges encountered at various stages in the cultivation and distribution of agricultural produce.
+In the last couple of years, we have witnessed an increased technology interest in agriculture with multiple startups and companies offering a range of solutions tailored toward solving different challenges encountered at various stages in the cultivation and distribution of agricultural produce.
 The Indian government, posed with ambitious goals such as doubling farmer income and increasing agricultural produce to $60 billion by 2022, has also introduced a number of incentives to boost innovation and entrepreneurship in agriculture.

 The impact of agriculture technology spreads throughout the entire life cycle of agricultural production.
 From adopting sustainable cultivation practices and improving crop quality to re-engineering the overall supply chain with greater efficiency, agriculture sets to make big gains with the infusion of technology in the sector.
 But all this conversation around better food, and enhanced food production intrigues us to question what is a viable business model for the startups that are attempting to disrupt the space.

 The amount of investment in the sector is reason enough to believe that the world is sitting up and taking note.
-Data suggests that in the year 2018, at least 13 AgTech startups raised total funding of around $65.6 million.
+Data suggest that in the year 2018, at least 13 Agritech startups raised total funding of around $65.6 million.
 When you take into account the worldwide investment in the same year in the agricultural and food technology space, the figures have touched $17 billion, which is a 40% increase from the previous year.

 You have probably booked more cabs on Uber or Ola than you can count.
 But how about booking a piece of farm equipment ahead of the harvesting season?
 There are farm equipment rental companies that go by the same principle of bringing easy accessibility and affordable solutions to farmers.
-By connecting farm equipment manufacturers with farmers who need the machines when they need it, on a pay-for-use basis.
-With a suite of services set throughout every step of the cultivation process they tackle everything from land development and preparation to harvesting and post-harvesting field management.
+By connecting farm equipment manufacturers with farmers who need the machines when they need them on a pay-for-use basis.
+With a suite of services set throughout every step of the cultivation process, they tackle everything from land development and preparation to harvesting and post-harvesting field management.

 Cropin’s solutions are relevant to every stakeholder involved in the process of food production.
-Products like SmartFarm® digitize the entire farming process building efficiencies into each step from sowing to harvesting.
-The data gathered through the app, along with inputs such as weather information, satellite imagery, and other relevant data points fuel SmartRisk® which offers predictive intelligence about current crops under cultivation and their projected yield potential.
+Products like SmartFarm digitize the entire farming process building efficiencies into each step from sowing to harvesting.
+The data gathered through the app, along with inputs such as weather information, satellite imagery, and other relevant data points fuel SmartRisk, which offers predictive intelligence about current crops under cultivation and their projected yield potential.

 This is where startups that connect farmers with retailers become important.
 Their business model is built around finding the right market for fresh produce that comes straight from the farmers with no wastage.
 Some of them also focus on eliminating the need for middlemen between the farmer and the market.
 Their premise is quite simple — using technology to solve supply chain problems and connect demand with supply.

 We began this discussion with a statement of hope.
 Technology’s interest in the agricultural sector reflects the same sentiment.
 It brings a level of optimism into a sector that has been dogged with chaos and unpredictability for so long.
 The most interesting aspect to note is that all stakeholders throughout the agricultural value chain are welcoming the influx of technology in the sector.
 From the farmer to the end consumer, everyone benefits from the transparency and efficiency that technology brings into the system.

-The increased investment in agriculture technology indicates that this is not just a good social problem to solve, it is one that holds significant potential for growth as well.
+The increased investment in agricultural technology indicates that this is not just a good social problem to solve, it is one that holds significant potential for growth as well.
 Combined with increased participation from the government and an accelerated pace of innovation on the part of startups and other companies, the stage is set for change.
 At the end of it all, the question to ask isn’t whose problem are we really solving with technology in agriculture but understanding what we stand to lose by the lack of it.
 Because let’s face it, humanity’s survival pretty much depends on it.